-Black headings: these columns contain patient's mailing information (names and addresses).
-If you are using a contractor, you should submit this information to them along with the information from the red headings.
-Note in particular that the patients' postcode should be submitted both in the mailing and the final sampling file.
+Mailing Columns: these columns contain patient's mailing information (names and addresses).
+If you are using a contractor, you should submit this information to them along with the information in the sample columns.
+Note the patients' postcode should be submitted both in the mailing and the final sampling file.

-Red headings: these columns contain sample information.
-If you are using a contractor, you should submit this information to them along with information from the black headings.
-If you are an in-house trust, you should submit ONLY the information from red headings to the SCCEM.
+Sample Columns: these columns contain sample information.
+If you are using a contractor, you should submit this information to them along with information in the mailing columns.
+If you are an in-house trust, you should submit ONLY the information in the sample columns to the SCCEM.